aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 ### What got merged

 **[51 of my 58 pull requests](https://github.com/aiidateam/aiida-agents/pulls?q=is%3Apr+author%3AJaweria-B+is%3Amerged)**, making up **56 commits** on `main`.
-The tree carries 1066 tests, runs strict typing across Python 3.10 to 3.14, and documents its design in eleven decision records.
+The tree carries ~1k tests, runs strict typing across Python 3.10 to 3.14, and documents its design in eleven Architectural Decision Records (ADRs).

 By area: